XieJChris/Formation-thrust-faults-in-Mercury-NSP/README.md

-# Dating the contraction of Mercury: Application to Mercury's Northern Smooth Plains
+# A mechanical model of thrust faults landforms: Application to Mercury's Northern Smooth Plains
-* Supplementary for *Dating the contraction of Mercury: Application to Mercury's Northern Smooth Plains*.
+* Supplementary for *A mechanical model of thrust faults landforms: Application to Mercury's Northern Smooth Plains*.

 * This repository only contains the necessary codes for this 2-D convectional simulation.